 Okay, so you’ve heard of cryptocurrency or crypto but what is it?
 Crypto is a digital or virtual payment form created by code that can be exchanged for goods or services.
 It is an alternative form of payment created using encryption algorithms.
 Oswego says, “the use of encryption technologies means that cryptocurrencies function both as a currency and as a virtual accounting system.”

 As with conventional money, there is a range of different currencies when it comes to crypto.
-According to Inovayt Financial Planner, Luke Mase, there are “over 10,000 different types of cryptocurrencies publicly being traded, all with different levels of risk and volatility.”
+According to Inovayt Financial Advisor Melbourne, Luke Mase, there are “over 10,000 different types of cryptocurrencies publicly being traded, all with different levels of risk and volatility.”

 What is Blockchain?